Transcontinental (company)

-Transcontinental Inc., operating as TC Transcontinental, is a Montreal-based packaging, commercial printing and specialty media company.
+Transcontinental Inc., operating as TC Transcontinental, is a Montreal-based retail marketing services provider, as well as a commercial printing and specialty media company.

-Transcontinental is publicly-traded on the Toronto Stock Exchange, and has over 7,600 employees—the majority of which are based in Canada, the United States and Latin America.
+Transcontinental is publicly-traded on the Toronto Stock Exchange, and has over 4,000 employees—the majority of which are based in Canada.

 History

 The company was founded in 1976 by Rémi Marcoux and partners Claude Dubois and André Kingsley as a flyer-printing business.
 It generated $2.9 million in revenue in its first year of operations.
 In 1978, the company was renamed GTC Transcontinental Group Ltd., and it established a Door-to-door flyer distribution division known as Publi-Home Distributors.

 In 1979, the company entered the publishing industry after acquiring Les Affaires and SIC.
 It also purchased the Imprimerie Chartier (now Transcontinental Saint-Hyacinthe) printing plant.
 In 1984, the company went public on the Montreal Exchange, and later the Toronto Stock Exchange.
 Transcontinental subsequently performed a number of acquisitions over the decade that followed, including 20 Telemedia-owned community newspapers in the Montreal area, The Hockey News, and a number of commercial printing companies (including Southam Inc.'s plants and printing division), among others.